willogy-team/insights--tensorflow/part5/README.md

 [**] len(layer.get_weights()):  4 <class 'list'>
 ```

-While the previous iterations only have 2 elemnents from ```layer.get_weights()```, the last VGG block has twice as many as them.
+While the previous iterations only have 2 elements from ```layer.get_weights()```, the last VGG block has twice as many as them.
 Why is that?
-Looking at the VGG architecture we specify in the end of part 4, you can see that each of the first 4 blocks has only 1 convolutional layer while the last block has 2 convolutional layers.
+Looking at the VGG architecture we specify at the end of part 4, you can see that each of the first 4 blocks has only 1 convolutional layer while the last block has 2 convolutional layers.
 This is the reason why the ```layer.get_weights()``` returns 4 for the last block.

 ```python
 self.block_1 = VGGBlock(conv_layers=1, filters=64)